 Disadvantages of Gate Valves

-- The valve’s seat can wear down over time, which makes the seal weaker and lowers the valve’s effectiveness.
+- The valve’s seat can wear down over time, weakening the seal and lowering the valve’s effectiveness.

 - The only way to raise or lower the valve is by hand, which can take a long time.

-The ball valve is the most reliable and common type of valve used to control the flow of water.
+The ball valve is the most reliable and common type of valve to control the water flow.
 The valve is turned on and off by turning a sphere with a hole in it that is attached to a lever handle.
 When the valve is open, the hole in the sphere lines up with the pipe, letting water flow through it.
 When the valve is locked, the hole in the sphere is perpendicular to the pipe.
 This makes it impossible for water to flow through.
-The valve is shut when the lever is in a straight line with the pipe.
+The valve is shut when the lever is straight with the pipe.

 Types of ball valves: